-The average cost of college for the 2016 to 2017 academic year was over $24,000 for an in-state public college and over $49,000 for a private college.
+The average cost of college for the 2016 to 2017 academic year was over $24,000 for an out-of-state public college and over $33,000 for a private college.
 Multiply that by the four years it takes to earn an undergraduate degree, and it’s easy to see why many parents consider tapping into their retirement savings to help foot the bill.

 According to current research from Sallie Mae, only two out of five families have an actual college payment plan in place.
 As it turns out, having a strategy really does pay off—families who plan save 3.5 times more than non-planners, and the students from those families borrow one-third less.

 Don’t know where to start?
 Here are six strategies for funding college without digging into your hard-earned retirement fund.

 1. Plan for 4 Years (or More)

 From your child’s first step onto campus to their last step off stage with diploma in hand, you’re looking at a timeline of 4+ years.
 Changing majors, repeating classes, or taking time off for personal reasons also affect the prospects of a timely graduation.
 When planning your budget, look beyond freshman year alone—consider the total number of years expected, and plan accordingly.